Expectations for Students

 - Complete online Return to Campus training, which is also required for faculty and staff.

-- Review and agree to a set of community standards and expectations in CAESAR prior to registering for Fall classes.
+- Review and agree to a set of community standards and expectations in CAESAR prior to registering for Fall or Winter classes.
 These expectations include:

 - Abiding by safety or hygiene standards recommended by Northwestern, the Illinois Department of Public Health, or the CDC, including standards regarding face coverings, social distancing, limiting gatherings, hand washing and sanitizing, and cleaning shared surfaces.